LindaHendrawan/CapstoneProject/index.md

 <br>
 <iframe src="https://onedrive.live.com/embed?cid=FA0F2DF86D6EB2FA&amp;resid=FA0F2DF86D6EB2FA%212195&amp;authkey=AIpQHokRr0Rwly0&amp;em=2&amp;wdAr=1.7777777777777777" width="100%px" height="450px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>

-<p> The data is about Medical Bills of patients in USA.
+<p> The data was about Medical Bills of patients in USA.
 The objective of this project was to analyse data and create prediction using Machine Learning Model in Python.</p>
 <em> Data Source: <a href= "https://www.kaggle.com/mirichoi0218/insurance" target="_blank">kaggle</a></em>

 <br>